captionpoint/captionpoint-plays/IN-EVERY-GENERATION.md

 Why do they tell us these stories
 ---
 template: overlap
-and just cover up all the bad stuff when there’s
+and just cover up all the bad stuff when there’s…

 ## DEV:
 Not everything’s about Dad.